-The transactions included under "Commitments Undertaken" in amounts of 23,274,960 and 800,000 euros, the first with Banco Bilbao Vizcaya Argentaria, S.A. and the second with Caja de Ahorros y Pensiones de Barcelona, "la Caixa", entail transactions with derivatives.
+The transactions included under "Commitments Undertaken" in amounts of 5,718 and 12,905,663 euros with Banco Bilbao Vizcaya Argentaria, S.A. and 53 and 2,661,335 euros with Caja de Ahorros y Pensiones de Barcelona, "la Caixa", entail transactions with derivatives.